TLA Lemma Lists

 • Hieroglyphic spelling: In order to support the identification of a lemma, entries in the hieroglyphic/hieratic lemma list usually quote a selected hieroglyphic spelling (still in progress).

 • Part of Speech (POS) / lemma category: Each lemma is classified according to a lexical category.
 These categories range from common nouns (substantives), adjectives, verbs, adverbs, and various function words to such specific categories as personal names, epithets, and titles.
-Compare the following list of POS categories and subcategories:
+Compare the list of POS categories and subcategories.

 • Translation: By default, each lemma entry includes a German translation.
 English translations are provided for a large part of the hieroglyphic/hieratic lemma list (with more being added periodically).
 For a smaller number of lemmata a French translation is also available (as imported from the cooperation partner Project Karnak).
 The Demotic lemma list currently only contains German translations.